Guide to Skiing in the Sierra Nevada (Granada, Spain)

 If you want to avoid the queues, ski mid-week and not on holiday days.
 Skiing on busy days is still fun and makes for a lively festive atmosphere.

-There are a great mix of ski schools at the resort from private 1-1 to group lessons.
+There is a great mix of ski schools at the resort from private 1-1 to group lessons.
 Here are just some of the 15 ski schools to choose from:

 Booking online is usually cheaper than turning up at the resort and I would recommend booking a minimum of 2 hours sessions (the more the better) as you won’t get much from 1 hour when you minus queuing for lifts.